 It is hard for us to say that the Costa Rica Pacific side or Caribbean side is better than the other.
 We suggest making your decision based on the things you want to do and the projected weather for the time you are visiting.

 Most people do not visit the Caribbean coast.
-The Pacific beaches are definitely far more popular because they are typically white sand beaches.
+The Pacific beaches are definitely far more popular because they are typically white sand beaches and the infrastructure for tourists is more built up.

 The thing we love about the Caribbean is that it has such a unique vibe that you won’t find in the rest of Costa Rica.
-There is a Rasta vibe in the towns here and it is just so fun!
+There is an Afro-Caribbean vibe in the towns here and it is just so fun!

 We typically tend to visit the Pacific coast more than the Caribbean because there is more to see (and it’s better for fishing and that is how Thomas makes all travel decisions in life).